sumotoy/IntMatrixDisp/README.md

 Separate the low level calls to gpio to use just one library for all gpio chips without multiple includes.
 Add more addressing chips for more addressable units.
 Lots of optimizations

+What I will not do

+Use shift register! they are much like SPI but I cannot share the pins so it's a waste of time and pins.